Arosian-Stagg/TF2-Binds/README.md

 RightArrow = Inspect

-Up and down Arrows = cycle through player cams when dead
+Up and Down Arrows = cycle through player cams when dead

 now all classes have access to loadouts A and B